-I doubt even newbie preppers fail to grasp the difference between canning, smoking, and dehydration methods of food preservation.
-But, many preppers, newbies or not, are still a little foggy about the difference between freeze dried and dehydrating crops and meat to preserve it.
+I doubt even newbie preppers fail to grasp the difference between canning, smoking, and dehydration methods of food preservation, but many are still a little foggy about the difference between freeze dried and dehydrating crops and meat.

 What Is Freeze Dried food?

 Freeze dried food is preserved through a flash frozen process.
 The food is then stored inside of either an airtight container or a vacuum pouch.
 The moisture in freeze dried food dissipates far more rapidly during the preservation process than it does when being dehydrated.

 It is because of the rapid water removal that freeze dried food does not wind up with a sort of deforted shriveled look.
 Generally, freeze dried food will rehydrate far quicker than dehydrated food.

 Freeze drying food is still in its infancy, when compared to dehydrating, smoking, and even canning.
 This food preservation method is believed to have first been used on a basic level, during the times of the Inca empire.

 It was not until the World War II when the United States Military learned how to use freeze drying to preserve medicine, plasma, and ultimately food, for the troops.
 That’s when it became a more commonplace method of food preservation.

 Even though a machine is generally required to freeze dry food, the process is no more complicated than dehydration.
 The food being preserved is put on racks inside of the machine’s vacuum chamber, then the temperature is quickly lowered to below 32 degrees, and then slowly raised back up above freezing.